• Skip to primary navigation

 What is Korean Sausage Bread?

 Korean sausage bread is a popular item in any Korean bakery.
 It tastes like pigs in the blanket meet pizza!
 I know!!
 It really tastes as good as it sounds.
 In Korea, one of the common pizza toppings is corn.
 I know some of you might think this is odd but trust me.
-The sweetness of the corn not only enhances the flavor of the pizza but also add another fun layer to the texture.
+The sweetness of the corn not only enhances the flavor of the pizza but also adds another fun layer to the texture.
 So the Korean sausage bread has corn topping!

 The traditional Korean Sausage Bread VS. my air fryer Korean sausage bread